Your visions of the future: The final 10

 Indian illustrator, director, producer and animator Gitanjali Rao chose it as the finalist from Asia.

-"The idea of this film is not new but I think it is well communicated, it is very comprehensible and with a complete story which goes on and on again," Rao said.
+"The idea of this film is not new but I think it is well

 "The idea is good, honest, simple and justifies the medium."